verlorengest/BlenderManager/README.md

 </details>

+**⚠️ Note: This is a pre-release version.**

+This version may contain bugs and issues as it is still in pre-release.
+Your feedback is crucial in helping us improve the application.
+If you encounter any problems, please don’t hesitate to open an issue and let us know!

 ## 💖 Support Blender Manager

 Blender Manager is free and open-source.
 If you find it helpful, consider supporting the project: